nearform/initium-platform/docs/DEX_GITHUB_INTEGRATION.md

 kubectl config set-context --current --user=oidc kubectl delete pod argocd-application-controller-0 -n argocd
 ```
-This operation should be forbidden as we now use read-only role.
+This operation should be forbidden as we now use a read-only role.